Lines of Research

-Graduate Program in Neotropical Biodiversity (PPG-BN) is organized in one area of concentration and two lines of research:
+The Graduate Program in Civil Engineering - PPGECI is organized in one field of concentration and three lines of research.

 The field of construction is designed to study the behavior of construction materials and concrete structures, involving experimental analysis, field studies and numerical and structure simulations, as well as the study and development of materials applied to civil construction based on the performance approach.
 The methods of analysis of lifetime cycle and costs of systems measured to be economically efficient and environmentally sustainable are also considered in this field of concentration.

 L1 – Materials and Eco-Efficiency

 It is aimed at studying the construction materials based on performance, by means of experimental, numerical and analytical researches, with the purpose of proposing solutions and strategies for projecting and building new constructions and recovering existing ones.
 The main research themes in this line of research are: a) cementitious materials; b) waste use based on eco-efficiency; c) CO2 emissions and capture; d) concretes applied to dams; f) bituminous materials; g) wood; h) repair materials and reinforcement materials for concrete structures; i) eco-efficiency of construction materials; j) construction durability and life cycle.